Last year I picked up a trio of cork-backed placemats for $1 each and they turned out to be the perfect beginning for a DIY chalkboard project.

 It’s one of the ways I thrift.

-Last year I picked up a trio of cork backed placemats for $1 each.
+Last year I found three cork backed placemats, for just $1 each.

 Lovely, huh? 🙂

 These weren’t the first set of rigid placemats I’d picked up from the thrift store.
 They’re pretty easy to find.
 Imagine that!